 Recruitment video production doesn’t have to come with a high price tag.
 As Twitter’s video shows, you don’t need to hire a fancy agency to get your point across.
 Instead, focus on your company’s culture as the selling point.

-- Lastly, don’t forget to include a call to action!
-Recruitment videos have great entertainment value, but if they don’t lead to more applicants, they aren’t a good investment.
-Your ultimate goal should be to attract the right people to apply for your open positions.
-Craft a video that speaks to your target candidate directly, and make it easy for them to apply!
+Lastly, don’t forget a call to action.
+Recruitment videos have great entertainment value, but if they don’t lead to more job applicants, they aren’t a good investment.
+Your ultimate goal is to attract the right people to apply for your open positions.
+Craft a video that speaks to your target candidate directly, and make it easy for them to apply.